fxys/BadPaint/README.md

   `-time, -t` You can use this to control the amount of time you want to paint for in seconds.
 The maximum value is 30.

- Here is an exmaple of using the command.
+ Here is an exmaple of using the command:

  Using `paint -b warning -s 55 -t 30` will give you this: